moaztayea/Time-Series-For-Pakistan-Largest-Ecommerce/README.md

 ### Time Series Analysis
 The following time series analysis was performed:

-ARIMA and SARIMAX models were fit to the Total Quantity data.
+ARIMA and SARIMAX models were fit to the Total Quantity Of Orders.
 The forecast has been impelmented to both models.